dustinpfister/blog_posts/_posts/threejs-object3d-position.md

 ### Read up more on the Vector3 class

 The value of the position property of the Object3d class is an instance of the Vector3 class.
-This vector3 class as the name suggests stores the current state of a 3d Vector, and is also packed with a whole bunch of useful methods that have to do with the mutation of this kind of state.
-When it comes to Vector3, or any Vector for that matter there is thinking in terms of the direction of the Vector, and what is often called unit length.
-I will be touching base on a lot of what this all means in this post of course, but you might still want to check out my [main post on the Vector3 class](/2018/04/15/threejs-vector3/).
+This vector3 class as the name suggests stores the current state of a 3D Vector, and is also packed with a whole bunch of useful methods that have to do with the mutation of this kind of object.
+When it comes to Vector3, or any Vector for that matter there is thinking in terms of the direction of the Vector, and what is often called the unit length.
+I will be touching base on a lot of what this all means in this post of course, but you might still want to [read more on the Vector3 class](/2018/04/15/threejs-vector3/).

 ### Curves are great for moving objects along a path, so I started a threejs project example centered around that

-I have a section in this post in which I am writing about using curves as a way to get vector3 objects than can then be used to set the position of an object.
-There is scrolling down to read that section to get a basic idea of what the deal is, but you might also want to check out my [threejs project in which I am making a module centered around the use of curves](/2022/11/18/threejs-examples-curves-module/).
 When it comes to curves this might be one of the best ways to go about defining paths in space in which objects will move.
 I can use a built in option to create a curve, then add that to a curve path that is just simply a kind of collection of curves that acts as a single curve.
 There is then calling the get point method and passing an alpha value \(0 - 1\) as the first argument and the returned object in a Vector3 object which I can then copy to the position of an object that I want to position along the curve.

+I have a section in this post in which I am writing about using curves as a way to get vector3 objects than can then be used to set the position of an object.
+There is scrolling down to read that section to get a basic idea of what the deal is, but you might also want to check out my [threejs project in which I am making a module centered around the use of curves](/2022/11/18/threejs-examples-curves-module/).

 ### There is also the position attributes of buffer geometry objects

-The [position property of an instance of Buffer geometry](/2021/06/07/threejs-buffer-geometry-attributes-position/) is a whole other topic of concern.
-When it comes to mutating the position attribute of buffer geometry that is a little more involved, however there are ways of using what there is to work with in the Vector3 class to change the various values for vertices in position attributes.
-However in this post I will for the most part be sticking to examples that just have to do with object3d based objects rather than the arrays of various attributes of geometry.
+The [position attribute of an instance of Buffer geometry](/2021/06/07/threejs-buffer-geometry-attributes-position/) is a whole other topic of concern that might be loosely related to this topic.
+In this post I am just writing about all kinds of various ways to change the position of an over all object.
+However when it comes to Mesh objects there is not just the position property of the mesh, but also the position attribute of the geometry of the mesh.
+So then there is moving the Object istelf, but also translation of the buffer geometry as well.
+In some cases might need to change the position attribute of the geometry once, and then use Object3d.position from there forward.
+In any case I think I should at least mention this here in this opening section.

 ### The Source code example in this post are on Github